cyberbandityt/chemical-eqn-balancer/README.md

 1 ZnCl2 + 1 H2SO4 -> 1 ZnSO4 + 2 HCl
 ```

-# Limit
-This is limited to
-A+B -> C+D
-Equations

 # Contribution
 This is open for contribution.
-Please help me contribute for making this available and useful for more amount of equations.

 # Credit
 I give credit to Stack overflow and sympy documentation.